DTS-STN/digital-dojo/_pages/en/home.md

 ## Why our Dojo?

 ### Team Based Experience
-We upskill a whole team – business and IT - together.​ This builds trust, mutual​understanding, cohesion and​collaboration
+We upskill a whole team – business and IT - together.​ This builds trust, mutual​ understanding, cohesion and​ collaboration

-### Government of Canada Focus
+### Government of Canada Focused
 We cater our experienced based on realistic Government of Canada IT practices, standards,​ languages and challenges.

 ### Virtual Learning